182 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you are undergoing treatment for vaginal infections, you must complete it and have no symptoms for 2 weeks before joining.
 You can continue prophylactic therapy for HSV.

-What makes the Reia Pessary treatment unique for pelvic organ prolapse?
+What evidence suggests that the Reia System is effective for pelvic organ prolapse?

 The POMEGRANATE Trial is for women with stage II-IV pelvic organ prolapse who have not used a pessary before.
 They must be experiencing symptoms and choose to manage their condition with a vaginal pessary.
 The trial excludes certain details which are not provided here.